imstalin/codenow/_posts/2020-07-09-python-fundamentals.md

 3. Delete files

-To delte files we need to import the OS modules
+To delete files we need to import the OS modules

 for example.
 ~~~